Cookies

 Physical activity

 Regular physical activity is known to improve health and wellbeing at all ages and across a range of indicators.
 The Department of Heath recommends that over a week adults should undertake a total of at least 150 minutes of at least moderate physical activity.
-In 2017/18 around two-thirds of adults in Herefordshire met this recommendation; similar to in England as a whole.
+However, societal changes over recent decades have meant many people do not achieve this, with a detrimental impact on their physical and mental wellbeing.

 Sexual and reproductive health